 7 Best Books To Boost Your Success as an UX Manager

 A growing collection of excellent UX books has given readers an in-depth look at specific industry concerns and how the efforts of UX managers can improve a website’s design and functionality.
-Detailed below are a few of the latest and greatest UX books that can boost your success in user experience.
+Detailed below are UX books to read that can boost your success in user experience.

 Measuring the User Experience: Collecting, Analyzing and Presenting Usability Metrics

 After reading Measuring the User Experience, by Thomas Tullis, UX enthusiasts will come away with a thorough understanding of best practices for usability metrics.
 According to the renowned plain writing specialist Ginny Redish, this book is an essential read for anybody who plans on engaging in any type of usability testing.
 (Tweet This)

 Smashing UX Design: Foundations for Designing Online User Experiences

 Jesmond Allen and James Chudley have joined forces to create one of the most readable guides to UX design.
 Smashing UX Design is best suited to those who are new to the world of user experience, although vetted UX managers can also gain plenty of valuable insights while reading this book.
 Reviewer “Axel” views Smashing UX Design as a top resource both for those who require a general overview of UX design and those who prefer “flesh, bone, and practical application.”(Tweet This)